wolfSSL/wolfssl/wrapper/CSharp/wolfCrypt-FIPS/README.md

 kept: `Initialize` does not replace it, whether it is called before or after `SetSeedCallback` or more than once.
 Only an explicit `FipsModule.UseOsSeed()` switches back to the OS source.

+A custom seed source is outside the module boundary and must:
+- supply full-entropy bytes (the module credits 8 bits per byte and asks for 196 bytes, or 132 with a caller nonce, at each instantiation);
+- run its own SP 800-90B health tests and return non-zero on failure (the module only rejects repeated 4-byte words);
+- write directly into the `seed` pointer, or zero any staging buffer.

+Certificate #4718 carries the caveat that there is no assurance of the minimum strength of generated keys; an ESV-validated entropy source is needed to remove it.
+The module's automatic reseed (after 1,000,000 requests) draws from `wc_GenerateSeed`, not from the callback (module behavior): the callback covers instantiation only.
+An application that needs every seed from its own source must dispose and recreate a `FipsRng` before 1,000,000 requests.

+`FipsRng` refuses to serve any service once the module's DRBG CAST has failed (`DRBG_KAT_FIPS_E`), including services the module itself would still run from an instance created before the failure.
+A caller nonce for `new FipsRng(nonce)` must be at least 16 bytes (SP 800-90A 8.6.7).

 `Initialize` also runs the size helper check described above (exact binary and FIPS major.minor), so a mismatch fails at startup.